CADWRDeltaModeling/deltacd/docsrc/usage.rst

 DETAW
 -----

-To run DETAW, navigate into a directory with input files, and launch the model in a command line interface similar to the following with your input file.
+To run DETAW, navigate into a directory with input yaml files, and launch the model in a command line interface similar to the following with your input file.
 This assumes that DeltaCD is installed to your Python environment and readily available in your command line interface.

 ..  code-block:: bash